nishantsabharwal13/comment-system/README.md

 # Comment system using ReactJS and Webpack

 This is a demo of comment system developed on ReactJS with webpack as the module bundler.
-Like and edit feature coming soon.

 # Establic a web server